 In a nutshell, being close to your partner both physically and emotionally can reduce stress, depression, and anxiety.
 This is because touching another person releases your body’s feel-good hormones, which boost your self-esteem as well.

-A fun part of a healthy lifestyle
+A fun part of a healthy sex life

 We've come a long way since the prudish, Victorian attitudes of yesteryear.
 With sexual liberation has come clear-eyed, scientific insights into the power of the procreative act — beyond procreation, that is.
 With an attentive, consenting partner you can weave an intimacy that will have you feeling wonderful in both the short and long term.